dwarvesf/blog-hashnode/cll61semr00030amf397xadu7.md

 ---

 At Dwarves, we've been working on researching various topics, focused on full-stack engineering as well as AI.
-One of my research goal was to find out how LLMs and RLHF training worked end-to-end through a chatbot interface:
+One of my research goals was to find out how LLMs and RLHF training worked end-to-end through a chatbot interface:

 %[https://www.youtube.com/watch?v=9wNsV3TTo-I]